zekiunal/vault/README.md

 Aksi takdirde, Vault kurulu ve çalışmaya hazır!

-## Starting the Vault Server

-With Vault installed, the next step is to start a Vault server.

-Vault operates as a client/server application.
-The Vault server is the only piece of the Vault architecture that interacts with the data storage and backends.
-All operations done via the Vault CLI interact with the server over a TLS connection.

-In this page, we'll start and interact with the Vault server to understand how the server is started.

-Starting the Dev Server

-First, we're going to start a Vault dev server.
-The dev server is a built-in, pre-configured server that is not very secure but useful for playing with Vault locally.
-Later in this guide we'll configure and start a real server.

-To start the Vault dev server, run:

 ## Vault Sunucusunun Başlatılması

 Vault kurulu olduğunda bir sonraki adım Vault sunucusunu başlatmaktır.